bechnokid/11ty-neocities/src/resources/status-cafe/feed-reader.md

 </html>
 ```

-Again, be sure to replace `YOUR_STATUSCAFE_USERNAME` with your StatusCafe username and `NUMBER_OF_CHARACTERS` with the number of characters in your StatusCafe username (+ 3 if you want to include the emoji).
+Again, be sure to replace `YOUR_STATUSCAFE_USERNAME` near the top of the code with your StatusCafe username and `NUMBER_OF_CHARACTERS` with the number of characters in your StatusCafe username (+ 3 if you want to include the emoji).

 ## 7) Finishing the Reader